calbrecht/fussi/README.md

 1. Clone the repository to your harddisk
 2. Get Composer if you do not already have it (http://getcomposer.org/download/)
 3. Run composer update to fetch all PHP dependencies
-4. Get Bower if you do not already have it (http://twitter.github.io/bower/)
+4. Get Node/Npm if you do not already have it (http://nodejs.org/)
-5. Run bower install to fetch all Frontend dependencies
+5. Run npm install to fetch the js testing env and all Frontend dependencies
 6. Create a database (vendor/bin/doctrine-module orm:schema-tool:create)
 7. Chown/chmod ./data/db and ./data/db/db.sqlite for the webserver user to be writable
 8. Set up a webserver (e.g. php -S localhost:8080 -t public from project root)